SKOHscripts/linux_clamav_usb_scan/README.md

         do echo -n "."
     done
     echo -e " $neutre"
-    zenity --info --width=300 --height=100 --text "You will be asked to enter your sudo password to update the virus database." notify-send -i system-software-update "Clamav" "Mises à jour" systemctl stop clamav-freshclam
+    zenity --info --width=300 --height=100 --text "You will be asked to enter your sudo password twice to update the virus database." notify-send -i system-software-update "Clamav" "Mises à jour" systemctl stop clamav-freshclam
     sudo freshclam